mdlamini/playground/README.md

 # playground
-space where i try code
+space where i try code.
+using this to follow git lynda.com course